-^{:} A PS destination can be used to forward fax calls to a fax machine at another PBX connected by TIE line.
+^{1} A PS destination can be used to forward fax calls to a fax machine at another PBX connected by TIE line.
 A virtual PS can be specified as the destination of fax calls.
-Then, the extension number of the fax machine at the other PBX can be specified as the FWD-ALL Calls destination for calls to that virtual PS. (→ 1.19.2 Virtual PS)
+Then, the extension number of the fax machine at the other PBX can be specified as the FWD-ALL Calls destination for calls to that virtual PS. (→ 19.1.2 Virtual PS)

-- Hardware Requirement: An MSG card - This feature is only effective for calls arriving on DISA lines. - If a fax signal is not detected before the DISA Intercept Routing-No Dial timer expires, the call is redirected to the operator extension, and fax detection ends.
+- Hardware Requirement: An MSG2 card or ESVM2 card - This feature is only effective for calls arriving on DISA lines. - If a fax signal is not detected before the DISA Intercept Routing-No Dial timer expires, the call is redirected to the operator extension, and fax detection ends.

-2.11.4 [5-3-2] Voice Message-DISA Message-Fax Extension (KX-TDA50 only)
+7.4 [5-3-2] Voice Message-DISA Message- Fax Extension (KX-TDA50 only)